Who Is Austin Tice?

 Are the Proceeds That I Donate Tax-Deductible?

 Yes.
-Your pledge will go to the National Press Club Journalism Institute, which is a 501(c)(3) organization.
+Your $500 registration fee and any additional donations you contribute will go to the National Press Club Journalism Institute, which is a 501(c)(3) organization.